-On 16 and 17 January 2018, MPs are debating the Remaining Stages of the EU Withdrawal Bill.
-This includes both Report Stage and Third Reading, the final two stages in the Commons before the Bill is due to be sent to the House of Lords.
+On 16 and 17 January 2018, MPs debated the Remaining Stages of the EU Withdrawal Bill.
+This included both Report Stage and Third Reading, the final two stages in the Commons before the Bill is sent to the House of Lords.

 Day 2 - Conclusion of Report Stage and Third Reading

-The Commons will debate the final day of the EU Withdrawal Bill Remaining Stages today.
+The Commons debated the final day of the EU Withdrawal Bill Remaining Stages on 17 January 2018.

 Day 1 - Report Stage